Lennard-Jones potential: Mixtures of Lennard-Jones substances

 The parameter $\xi_{12}$ is an additional state-independent interaction parameter for the mixture.
 The parameter $\eta_{12}$ is usually set to unity since the arithmetic mean can be considered physically plausible for the cross-interaction size parameter.
 The parameter $\xi_{12}$ on the other hand is often used to adjust the geometric mean so as to reproduce the phase behavior of the model mixture.
 For analytical models, e.g. equations of state, the deviation parameter is usually written as $k_{12} = 1- \xi_{12}$.
 For $\xi_{12} > 1$, the cross-interaction dispersion energy and accordingly the attractive force between unlike particles is intensified, and the attractive forces between unlike particles are diminished for $\xi_{12} < 1$.

 For Lennard-Jones mixtures, both fluid and solid phase equilibria can be studied, i.e. vapor–liquid, liquid–liquid, gas–gas, solid–vapor, solid–liquid, and solid–solid.
 Accordingly, different types of triple points (three-phase equilibria) and critical points can exist as well as different eutectic and azeotropic points.
-Binary Lennard-Jones mixtures in the fluid region (various types of equilibria of liquid and gas phases) have been studied more comprehensively then phase equilibria comprising solid phases.
+Binary Lennard-Jones mixtures in the fluid region (various types of equilibria of liquid and gas phases) have been studied more comprehensively than phase equilibria comprising solid phases.
 A large number of different Lennard-Jones mixtures have been studied in the literature.
 To date, no standard for such has been established.
 Usually, the binary interaction parameters and the two component parameters are chosen such that a mixture with properties convenient for a given task are obtained.
 Yet, this often makes comparisons tricky.

 For the fluid phase behavior, mixtures exhibit practically ideal behavior (in the sense of Raoult's law) for $\xi_{12}=1$.
 For $\xi_{12}>1$ attractive interactions prevail and the mixtures tend to form high-boiling azeotropes, i.e. a lower pressure than pure components' vapor pressures is required to stabilize the vapor–liquid equilibrium.
 For $\xi_{12}<1$ repulsive interactions prevail and mixtures tend to form low-boiling azeotropes, i.e. a higher pressure than pure components' vapor pressures is required to stabilize the vapor–liquid equilibrium since the mean dispersive forces are decreased.
 Particularly low values of $\xi_{12}$ furthermore will result in liquid–liquid miscibility gaps.
 Also various types of phase equilibria comprising solid phases have been studied in the literature, e.g. by Carol and co-workers.
 Also, cases exist where the solid phase boundaries interrupt fluid phase equilibria.
 However, for phase equilibria that comprise solid phases, the amount of published data is sparse.